Welcome to the Teaching and Learning (T&L) Group!

 To drive innovation on teaching and learning within the Sakai community.
 To share best practices, understandings and experiences among faculty members themselves and between faculty and other Sakai community members.
 To communicate the goals and issues of the teaching and learning community to contributors in Sakai including developers, UI, system administrators, documentation, support, QA.

 We have received some funding from a company to award to a deserving faculty member.
 Visit the following link to learn more and participate.
-Exemplary Teaching with Sakai Award
+Teaching with Sakai Innovation Award

 EXPERIMENTAL ACTIVITY: Gathering and sharing Teaching and Learning Practices